☀︎

 2022, The Shitty Technology Adoption Curve

 Great insight on a pattern we’d unconsciously noticed before.
-Not having experienced it directly ourselves however, kept recognition just out of reach.
 We have noted our school children being conditioned to surveillance.
-Read the stories about law enforcement tech used on prisoners and Amazon workers alike.
+We have read the stories about law enforcement tech used on prisoners and Amazon workers alike as well.
+However, not having experienced it directly ourselves kept the realization just out of reach.

-Mr. Doctorow once again drops the final puzzle pieces of understanding, thank you!
-His own expository journey below:
+Once again Mr. Doctorow drops in one of the last puzzle pieces, thank you!
+His expository journey below:

 Next: What are our goals?